ngocnhiem/PVZF-Translation/README.md

 ```

 3. Make sure your game path doesn't contain special characters.
 Check `#"FAQ | Errors"` in our server for more info.
-4. Install **everything** in the _Redist folder.
-5. Run the game through `Launch Game.bat`.
+4. Run the game through `Launch Game.bat`.
-6. If something doesn't work, **read everything** in our server's `#"FAQ | Errors".`
+5. If something doesn't work, **read everything** in our server's `#"FAQ | Errors".`
-7. Regarding Updates: Just delete your old installation.
+6. Regarding Updates: Just delete your old installation.
 Your saves will carry over.
+7. Install **everything** in the **_Redist zip file** which you can download from above , or [here](https://mega.nz/file/gzU2QTIY#R71lWGYvXCxG4WBtzLyCRkkHV-WGqKB84rXXR4ikOSg), **if** you encounter issues when launching the game.

-### The English Almanac & The Fusion Chart
+### The Online English Almanac
 ***
-> The English Almanac
-	The English Almanac can be found [here](https://trello.com/b/DcdT1kUp).
-Please be informed that it is continuously being updated and what you see in here may not be *as accurate* as what's in-game.
+> The Online English Almanac made by CarrotD1scrd can be found [here](https://projects.penguinmod.com/5958366153).
+Please be informed that it is updated slowly and what you see in here may not be *as accurate* or *up-to-date* as what's in-game.
-> The Fusion Chart
-	The Fusion Chart(s) can be found [here](https://www.canva.com/design/DAGVq77eYus/1VwaTiS3klTXJtxNy3ECrQ/view).
-Same with the English Almanac, this is continuously being updated.

 ### Fusion Addons
 ***